russellromney/book_reviews/README.md

 > does the same thing; time usage is at about ten reviews per second.
 Uses only Selenium.
 Final function is `get_amazon_reviews` that takes list of ISBN-10s.
 Usage at the bottom of the file.

+### five data files:

+`goodreads_library_export.csv` - csv export of my goodreads library as of January 2018

+`goodreads_reviews.json` - json file with goodreads reviews for all books in the `goodreads_library_export.csv`

+`goodreads_reviews.p` - pickle file of dictionary containing all the goodreads reviews

+`amazon_reviews.json` - json file with all amazon reviews of books in goodreads library

+`amazon_reviews.p` - pickle file of dictionary containing all the amazon reviews